mcarifio/explore.gjs/README.md

 ## todo

 * gjs in typescript say using the [swc compiler](https://swc.rs/) and perhaps https://gjsify.org/?
 More at https://blogs.gnome.org/christopherdavis/2022/08/25/trying-typescript-for-gnome-apps/ and perhaps https://github.com/gjsify/ts-for-gir
+* can gjs, deno, bun and nodejs all run the same script (appropriately written)?